scailable/nxai-model-to-onnx/README.md

 This repository contains tutorials that show how to go from a particular trained model to an ONNX model that is compatible with the Nx AI Manager.

+## Requirements

+Please make sure to use Python version 3.10 and create a Python virtual environment to avoid any conflicts with pre-installed packages.

+> These tutorials work only on x86_64 machines.

 ## Pre-requisites

 Models supported by the Nx AI infrastructure are just ONNX format models with a few constraints.